jojomale/logging_sandbox/README.md

 This project was an exercise for a real project for which I wanted to introduce logging.

+# How to use
+Install package using `pip`.
+Use editable mode (`-e` flag) if you want to play around.
+From package directory, do:
+    ```
+    pip install -e .
+    ```

+## Software prerequisites
+- python >= 3.9 (lower versions might work)
+- mpi4py

+Then  execute `scripts/run.py`.
+Without parallelization:
+    ```
+    python scripts/run.py
+    ```
+With parallelization:
+    ```
+    mpirun -n 2 python scripts/run.py
+    ```
+`-n` sets the number of cores to use.
+Using `-n 1` basically deactivates parallelization.
+When executed, a subdirectory `output/log` should be created, including N log-files, N corresponding to the number of cores you chose.

+The `run.py`-script mimics the user access to the package.
+Play around with the `loglevel`, to see its influence.

+You can, of course, also change things in the package itself (everything in `src`) and watch the changes when running the script.

+# Logging set up
 ## Logging requirements
 I had several requirements for the logging:
 - log messages, i.e. loggers should know and express from where they are